Arthur D. Little has been at the forefront of

 business centers around the world.

-titles of first and oldest management consulting firm in the
+the dual titles of first and oldest management consulting firm in

-world.
-The pioneering spirit of the founder who lent the firm
+the world.
+The pioneering spirit of the founder who lent the

-its name is the stuff of legend--and the firm he founded is still
+firm its name is the stuff of legend--and the firm he founded is

-going strong, even after completing a journey that has seen it go
+still going strong, even after completing a journey that has seen

-from private entity to public corporation, and back to private
+it go from private entity to public corporation, and back to

 The consultants it employs today find themselves